Living In London: Is It Worth The Cost?

 The high demand has led to the standards of some properties slipping and making it harder to find somewhere to live in highly desirable areas.

 This demand also drives the prices up – especially in popular areas.
 So make sure you can afford what you see before contacting the agent.
-Most people are forced to compromise location, and property size, or share with others to ensure they can live in the desired area.
+Most people are forced to compromise location and property size or share with others to ensure they can live in the desired area.

-For more information on your rights as a tenant, required documents and tips on finding a good property to rent, read our Renting In London guide.
+For more information on your rights as a tenant, required documents, and tips on finding a good property to rent, read our Renting In London guide.

 5. Tourists are everywhere… in big numbers

-Needless to say, London and its iconic tourist attractions are magnets for millions of visitors, both domestic and international.
+Needless to say, the London area and its iconic tourist attractions are magnets for millions of visitors, both domestic and international.
 If you want to live in London, you have to learn to live with the crowds.

-The tourist season is pretty much all year round, but the summer months are the busiest and to be honest, can get over the top.
+The tourist season is pretty much all year round, but the summer months are the busiest and, to be honest, can get over the top.

 6. Embrace the commute